hdgomez18/challenge_2024/README.md

 # challenge_2024
-This project will create a api rest with python and Flask to load csv files.
+This project will create a api rest with python and FastApi to load csv files.
 First I will create the virtual enviorment, then I will download the libraries with pip install, then I will create the api for load the data